 Best friend for remote teams

-Ideal checklist for creating an effective knowledge base
+Ideal checklist for effective knowledge base creation

-Research the data you have
+1. Research the data you have

-You have no knowledge base, and there is a question about where should you start building it.
+You have no call center knowledge base tools, and there is a question about where should you start building it.
 A perfect starting point would be gathering all the data that you already have - which products are the most favored, which customer requests are the most popular, and so on.
 You have to start from appeals and inquiries that make up the majority of requests, so the process should firstly cover more popular cases, and then go to rare situations, services, or customer queries.
 Such an approach is clear because you can’t cover everything from the first attempt, but more popular requests are priorities.

-Divide topics into sections
+2. Divide topics into sections

-If you have a call center knowledge base software, it will be a great assistant for this task.
-The goal is to divide various requests into sections with distinct knowledge base articles.
+If you have a call center knowledge management software, it will be a great assistant for this task.
+The goal is to divide various requests into sections with distinct call center knowledge base articles.
 For instance, by different products, where the product’s name is the name of the section that can contain a few topics.
 Or by processes, like “setting up” or “maintaining”.
 This would make navigation easier, but the vital thing is to link related knowledge materials with each other to let people swap from one topic to another in one click.

-Make the content look good
+3. Make the relevant content look good

-Don’t forget to integrate the search option
+4. Don’t forget to integrate the search option

-Think of design
+5. Think of design

-If we talk about the external knowledge base, then the design will be a really significant part of all construction procedures.
-People are now acquainted with qualitative and genuine designs, so it would look bad if your knowledge base would cosplay a website from the early 2000-s.
+If we talk about the external knowledge base software, then the design will be a really significant part of all construction procedures.
+People are now acquainted with qualitative and genuine designs, so it would look bad if your call center knowledge base would cosplay a website from the early 2000-s.
 Make it at least fit your website, and do all additional steps depending on your preferences.

-Post it and collect feedback
+6. Post it and collect customer feedback

-Update it, improve it, and repeat
+7. Update it, improve it, and repeat

 Best knowledge management practices